hazelcast/hazelcast-reference-manual/src/DistributedEvents.md

 The Partition Lost Listener notifies for possible data loss occurrences with the information of how many replicas are lost for a partition.
 It listens to `PartitionLostEvent` instances.
 Partition lost events are dispatched per partition.

 Partition loss detection is done after a node crash is detected by the other nodes and the crashed node is removed from the cluster.
 Please note that false-positive `PartitionLostEvent` instances may be fired on partial network split errors.

+#### Writing a Partial Lost Listener Class

+To write a Partial Lost Listener, you implement the PartitionLostListener interface and its `partitionLost` method, which is invoked when a partition loses its owner and all backups.

 The following is an example of Partition Lost Listener.